typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

   }
 ```

 The script above transforms `ENTRYPOINT` from `exec` form to `shell` form.
 The `shell` form is required to ensure the environment variables declared in the `dockerEntrypoint` argument is sourced from the shell within the Docker container.
-Refer to Docker [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) documentation for the difference between `exec` vs `shell` form.
+Refer to Docker [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) documentation for the difference between `exec` and `shell` form.

-When the image is published from the build, the image will be published to the default Docker repository.
+The container image will be published to the the default Docker repository specified by SBT Native Packager.
 To publish to a different repository, set the `dockerRepository` setting to the repository you wish to publish.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the image to be located at `mygroup/myapp`.
-Assuming the SBT project name is `myapp`, to match this Docker image location, to match this expectation we need to set the `dockerRepository` as following.
+To match the repository we need to set the `dockerRepository` to `mygroup`:

 ```
 dockerRepository := Some("mygroup")
 ```

-When the image is published from the build, the version tag will be derived from the SBT project version.
+When the image is published, the version tag will be derived from the SBT project version.
 However it's possible to also publish both the `latest` tag and the version tag by enabling the `dockerUpdateLatest` setting.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the `latest` image tag to be present.
-To match this expectation we need to enable `dockerUpdateLatest` setting.
+To match this expectation we need to enable `dockerUpdateLatest` setting:

 ```
 dockerUpdateLatest := true
 ```

-For various SBT settings available to control the Docker image build process, refer to the [Docker Plugin](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html?highlight=dockercommand) documentation page from SBT Native Packager.
+Additional SBT setting documentation to control the Docker image build process is available at the [Docker Plugin](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html?highlight=dockercommand) documentation page from SBT Native Packager.

 #### Using a smaller Docker base image (optional)

 _This is an optional step._

-SBT Native Packager by default uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from Docker hub.
+SBT Native Packager by default uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from Docker Hub.

-To reduce the image size and the container startup time in Kubernetes to a certain extent, it's possible to use a base image with smaller footprint.
+To reduce the image size and the container startup time in Kubernetes, it's possible to use a base image with smaller footprint.

 This is accomplished by deriving an image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) with `bash` installed as the Docker entrypoint script generated by SBT Native Packager requires `bash` to be present.